rootsongjc/awesome-cloud-native/README.md

 ## Network

+- [bumblebee](https://github.com/solo-io/bumblebee) - Get eBPF programs running from the cloud to the kernel in 1 line of bash.
 - [calico](https://github.com/projectcalico) - A Pure Layer 3 Approach to Virtual Networking for Highly Scalable Data Centers.
 - [cilium](https://github.com/cilium/cilium) - API-aware Networking and Security using eBPF and XDP.
 - [cni](https://github.com/containernetworking/cni) - Container Network Interface - networking for Linux containers.